garrettk18/epub-convert/README.md

 ## What Is It?

 This is a python script that converts a directory full of .epub files into either HTML or text files.
-This allows the reading of books in nEPUB on devices such as:
+This allows the reading of books in EPUB on devices such as:

 * The Brailliant BI series from Humanware (e.g., [BI 40x](https://store.humanware.com/hus/brailliant-bi-40x-braille-display.html)
 * The first-generation Victor Reader Stream from Humanware